pingswept/me30-website/content/_index.md

 You're going to love it.

-Because of the gloabl pandemic, the course is being taught in an unusual fashion.
+Because of the global pandemic, the course is being taught in an unusual fashion.
 Instead of all just hanging out in a workshop building electronics for 14 weeks, we have a bunch of different elements that will combine, like Voltron, to make an awesome course.

 * a central website for course logistics and notes, plus links to everything else
 * a [project kit](/logistics/kit/) and plan for PCB fabrication and assembly